gauravkatara53/attendance_calculator/README.md

 ## Support

-If you have any questions or encounter any issues while using Classify Attendance App, please feel free to contact us at [your email address].
+If you have any questions or encounter any issues while using Classify Attendance App, please feel free to contact us at gauravkatara53@gmail.com.

 ## License